 ABOUT THE SPLASH PAD

 The Brainerd Splash Pad will be a 2,000 square foot aquatic feature that will provide water play (splashing, spraying and sensory stations) with no standing water.
 This zero-depth brushed concrete pad eliminates the need for lifeguard staffing.
-Once complete, the splash pad will be located in Gregory Park.
+The splash pad will be located in Brainerd's Memorial Park.

 The Brainerd Splash Pad will be community-built!
 This joint effort will encourage young families to be involved in their community through our many fundraising events.
 By creating a positive energy we are gaining momentum that will impact future community building projects.